 When transferring the fingerlings or breeders, ensure the pond water is at the same temperature as the water in the fish container.
 And it is recommended to stock when the weather is cold.

-Tilapia does well in this temperature range, 25-30˚C. During the cold months, the water temperature can fall far below this range forming ice on the surface.
-Use a suitable heating system, like an electric heater or heat exchanger, to raise the temperature of water.
+Tilapia does well in this temperature range, 25°C to 30˚C. During the cold months, the water temperature can fall far below this range forming ice on the surface.
+Use a suitable heating system, like an electric heater or heat exchanger, to raise the temperature of the water.
 If the water temperature goes above 30˚C, sprinkle cold water in the pond to keep the heat down.
 You can also shade the pond in the hot months.

 Lighting is a very important factor in raising tilapia.
 It is needed to keep the fish active and to help the aquatic plants photosynthesize.
 Let your fish enjoy 18 hours of light per day.
 Use light bulbs to illuminate the structure at night.